thelang-io/docs.thelang.io/docs/guides/optionals.md

 ```

 ## Default Value
-Default value of optional type is `nil`, below declaration are identical:
+Default value of optional type is `nil`, below declarations are identical:

 ```the
 main {